matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 You can clear the current figure with :func:`~matplotlib.pyplot.clf` and the current axes with :func:`~matplotlib.pyplot.cla`.
-If you find it annoying that states (specifically the current figure and axes) are being maintained for you behind the scenes, don't despair: this is just a thin stateful wrapper around an object oriented API, which you can use instead (see :ref:`artist-tutorial`)
+If you find it annoying that states (specifically the current image, figure and axes) are being maintained for you behind the scenes, don't despair: this is just a thin stateful wrapper around an object oriented API, which you can use instead (see :ref:`artist-tutorial`)